 The study involved 38 patients.
 Of those patients, 11 completed patient surveys.
 The surveys found that more than 80 percent of patients rated their happiness with the results as either a 4 or 5 (out of 5).
 The patients also gave higher accuracy ratings, 3.4 on average, than the surgeons.
 No matter the outcome of their surgery, the patients were more likely to find computer imaging to be helpful and useful.

 While computer imaging is definitely a useful tool for both surgeon and patient, it’s important to remember that it’s not the only thing to think about when evaluating a surgeon or deciding if rhinoplasty is the right procedure for you.

 It’s a good idea to review before-and-after photos of previous patients to get an idea of the surgeon’s skill in performing rhinoplasty.
 You can ask to see the before-and-after photos in comparison to preoperative computer imaging to get an idea of whether or not the surgeon was able to produce similar results during the surgery.

 Rhinoplasty is one of the most challenging facial plastic surgery procedures to perform.
 Working with a highly experienced surgeon is a must for the best results.
 Dr. Jeffrey Epstein is a double board certified facial plastic surgeon with years of experience performing rhinoplasty procedures.
 Contact one of his offices for a consultation and to see what your new nose could look like.
 In Miami, call (305) 666-5884.
-In New York, call (212) 759-3484 for an appointment.
 Informal consultations are also provided in Britain.